ssciwr/sustainable_development_course/README.md

 ## 3. Think before you code: Planning your programming project
 [Go to unit 3](unit3/README.md)
 1. The programming paradigm
+1. Planning a piece of software: Do's and don'ts
 1. Planning a piece of software: Demonstrations

-You and your team will plan your software and implement the design.
+You and your team will plan your software and start implementing the design.

 ## 4. Documentation
 [Go to unit 4](unit4/README.md)